TheRedBaronDe/USA_Company_List_2014_Data_Cleaning/data/netflix_titles/README.md

 **Why clean it?**

 The dataset contained lots of null values and some wrong stored data.
+The "rating" column for the director "Louis C.K" was filled with the durations of his movies.
 It also lacked a date formatting for its "date_added" column.

 ```python